grazielegrc/marvel-api/README.md

 ## Behave API Automation Demo

 This project has been created in order to testing the Marvel API using Python and Behave framework.
-To further information on how to use this API, please visit the website: https://developer.marvel.com/documentation/getting_started
+To further information on how to use this API and generate the API Key, please visit: https://developer.marvel.com/documentation/getting_started

 ### Pre-requisites
 - [virtualenv](https://docs.python.org/3.8/library/venv.html) 20.10.0+